5ynergy/bandwagon/README.md

 This platform solves the problem of regular music enjoyers not being able to find new and not yet popular artists, along with those artists being able to connect with potential fans and guide them to their events.
 This will continue to be a work in progress as we narrow down more information about potential users, consider expanding the project to include regular folks that may want a more social experience, and add additional useful features to create a more dynamic app.

 We learned that separation of tasks for project members is crucial in full-stack development.
 We learned a lot about effective back-end and front-end management, how to effectively use frameworks to create a great user experience easily, and how to implement the Model-View-Controller framework when it came to organizing our server and back-end.
-This was a truly fun project to create, and we can't wait to see what's in store for the future.
+This was a truly fun project to create, and we cannot wait to see what is in store for the future.

 ## Table of Contents
   - [Installation](#installation)